JamesCollerton/Art_Service_Infrastructure_as_Code/README.md

 There exists a cluster of EC2 container instances.
 Running amongst the EC2 instances is a service.
 That service can hold multiple instances of a task.
 The service is responsible for scaling the task definitions up and down as well as bringing them back up if they fall over.

+### How Does Our Particular Instance of ECS Work?

+The autoscaling group and launch configuration launch an instance of EC2 attached to the autoscaling group.
+The line where it echoes the ECS cluster name into the ECS config is when it registers that particular instance to a part of the ECS cluster.

 ### ECS Cluster

 #### Tasks and Task Definitions